 Conserving water is becoming increasingly important, and it has become a necessity in areas that are suffering from drought.
 According to the UN, by 2025, 1.8 billion people will be living in countries or regions with absolute water scarcity, and two-thirds of the world’s population could be living under water-stressed conditions, as a result of water shortages from climate change and rising levels of water use due to a growing population.

 Reducing your water use will not only lower your water bills and help prevent potential water shortages.
 It also reduces the strain on municipal water systems and infrastructure (e.g., sewer, water treatment and distribution), which helps reduce the energy, maintenance, and the associated taxes required to run and expand those systems.
 Using less water can also save you money on your energy bill, because electricity or gas is used to heat your water.
-Water conservation also leaves more water available for critical uses, such as drinking, growing food, and fighting fires; and it keeps more water in lakes, rivers, and streams for aquatic species.
+Water conservation also leaves more water available for critical uses, such as drinking, growing food, and fighting fires; and it keeps more water in lakes, rivers, and streams for aquatic species and other wildlife.

 These are some of the ways that you can reduce your household water use, both indoors and outdoors: